apache/trafficserver/doc/admin-guide/files/records.config.en.rst

 .. ts:cv:: CONFIG proxy.config.diags.output.alert STRING L
 .. ts:cv:: CONFIG proxy.config.diags.output.emergency STRING SL

-   The diagnosic output configuration variables control where Traffic Server should log diagnostic output.
+   The diagnostic output configuration variables control where Traffic Server should log diagnostic output.
 Messages at each diagnostic level can be directed to any combination of diagnostic destinations.
    Valid diagnostic message destinations are: